pradumn203/pradumn203/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop quick hacks.\
+💡 &nbsp;I like to explore developments happening around Generative AI.\
-🎓 &nbsp;I'm currently studying Computer Science and Communication Engg. at KIIT University, Bhubaneshwar.\
+🎓 &nbsp;I'm currently an AI Engineer at IBM.\
-🌱 &nbsp;I'm on track for learning more about Machine Learning, Deep Learning and Full Stack.\
+🌱 &nbsp;I'm on track for research and development around NLP, Computer Vision and Generative AI.\
 ✍️ &nbsp;In my free time, I watch anime.\
-💬 &nbsp;Feel free to reach out to me for any project contributions and Internships.\
+💬 &nbsp;Feel free to reach out to me for any project contributions and Research Collaborations.\
 ✉️ &nbsp;You can shoot me an email at [mishrapradumn2014@gmail.com](mailto:mishrapradumn2014@gmail.com)!
 I'll try to respond as soon as I can.\
 I'm open to feedback and suggestions!